Jonghyun: Personal life

-Jonghyun dropped out of high school in 10th grade to pursue a music career, but later attended Chungwoon University before transferring to Myongji University, where he received a master's degree in film and musical studies.
+From October 2010 to June 2011, Jonghyun was in a relationship with actress Shin Se-kyung.
+The relationship was publicised by a group of reporters from South Korean media outlet Sports Seoul, who had been inspired by Western publications like TMZ and The Sun.
+The reporters followed the couple for a month before publishing pictures, marking the first time paparazzi tactics had been applied to South Korean celebrities.
+The photos went viral, almost crashing Sports Seoul's servers and resulting in enormous backlash from fans for both Jonghyun and Shin.
+The response inspired the reporters to break away from Sports Seoul and form a new publication, Dispatch, dedicated to breaking celebrity scandals.

 In April 2013, Jonghyun was involved in a car accident and injured his nose.
 SM Entertainment reported that he had undergone surgery following the accident.
 He sat out most of his group's promotions for their third studio album, though he participated in the final week.

 In December 2013, as a show of support towards a protest focused on shining light on South Korea's social inequality, Jonghyun changed his Twitter profile picture to an image of a message written by a transgender, bisexual student protester.
 It was a message that critiqued the country's cultural tightness, emphasis on social norms, and its discrimination against the LGBT community.
 Jonghyun also contacted the student and thanked her for speaking out and voicing her position that "different doesn't mean wrong".
 This show of support attracted responses from the public, both positive and negative.
 He received defamatory responses from Ilbe Storehouse members allegedly claiming to be members of Shinee's fanclub.